jzelayeta/play-the-game/README.md

 # Load tests

 This microservice use Gatling for load tests.
-* Make sure you have an instance running
+* Make sure you have an instance running of the microservice
 * For adding a new Gatling simulation make sure it is under `/simulation` folder in `test`
 * For executing simulations just use same args for sbt testing, i.e `sbt gatling:test` will execute all simuations, or use `testOnly`